ADHD and Autism Assessments for Adults

 Includes:

-• Online questionnaires and intake forms
+• Online intake form and questionnaires

 • Comprehensive diagnostic interview of up to 3 hours

-• Detailed diagnostic report, typically 25–35 pages, delivered within 2–3 weeks
+• Detailed diagnostic report (typically 25–35 pages) delivered within 2–3 weeks

 • Time spent preparing, scoring, interpreting, and writing